karan23620/M1_Application_Calculator/1_Requirements/Readme.md

   - It can be used any time and any where.
   - It can used for most mathematical calculations.
 ### How
+  - It can used by few steps.
+  - First choose the operation you want to do and then type numbers and then hit enter you will get the desirable output.Thats it, so simple